HappyRay/linkedin-contact-sync-doc/index.md

-A Chrome browser extension to make it easier to link LinkedIn contacts with Gmail contacts.
-For example, you can add/view additional details about your LinkedIn contacts more easily.
+Do you wish you could search a LinkedIn contact based on some keywords such as “met at the TED conference”? or keep some personal notes of your LinkedIn contacts?

+Now you can with this Chrome browser extension.
+It links Gmail contacts with LinkedIn contacts and allows you to complement Gmail’s capability with LinkedIn's more easily.

 ## Installation